aseel240/course-videos-renaming-tool/README.md

    ├── lesson2.mp4
    ├── ...
    ├── lesson100.mp4
-   ├── Mastering Kubernetes.txt
+   ├── lessons.txt
    └── Readme.txt
    ```
-The Mastering Kubernetes.txt file should contain the names of the lectures, one per line.
+The lessons.txt file should contain the names of the lectures, one per line.

 Run the script: